ekzhang/graphics-workshop/README.md

 This workshop covers fragment shaders ([GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)), procedural texture generation, rasterization, lighting calculations, and real-time ray tracing.

 All of the projects will be developed in a harness that runs the graphics code in a web browser, using a technology called WebGL.
 This allows us to use modern web development tools to iterate quickly and easily share your work with others.
-However, all of the wrapper code has been provided for you, so you will not need to write JavaScript code directly.
+However, you will not need to write JavaScript code yourself, as all of the wrapper code has been provided for you.

 To get started, **make sure that you have [Node.js v14](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed**. **Fork this repository**, and then **clone it to your computer**.
 Then, **run the following commands**: